rtm/rtm.github.io/boberator.md

     p = Object.is(o) ? o.p : undefined

 An advantage over of some currently proposed existential operator syntax is the following.
-Cconsider an object
+Consider an object

     {a: { b : { c1: 1, c2: 2 } }